Join us for GraphQL Summit, October 10-12 in San Diego. Super Early Bird registration ends soon!

 }

-These interfaces are implemented by subclasses of the generated HeroForEpisodeQuery.Data.Hero (and other models for any operations using these fragments):
+These interfaces are implemented by subclasses of the generated HeroForEpisodeQuery.Data.Hero (and other models for any using these ):

 HeroForEpisodeQuery.kt